Akilth/MapLab3D/.github/ISSUE_TEMPLATE/bug-report.md

 **Further information about the error**
 In many cases, the error message is not enough to resolve the issue.
 - Save the project ("Menu: File - Save project").
 - Back up the files "errorlog_data.mat" (same location as diary.txt) and the two current project save files ".. - MAP.fig" and ".. - MAPDATA.mat" (in the project directory).
+Note: An existing errorlog_data.mat file will be overwritten each time a new error occurs.
 - Send the file "errorlog_data.mat" to <akilth@web.de> with "MapLab3D x.x.x.x Bug Report Issue #xxxxx" in the subject line.
 If the file is too large, use a share link.
 - Only upon request: Also send the two project save files.